-Table 7-49: acOperationalStateChange
+Table 7-48: acOperationalStateChange

 Alarm acOperationalStateChange

-OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.15
+OID 1.3.6.1.4.1.5003.9.10.1.21.2.0).15

-Description Sent if the operational state o goes to enabled.
-Sent if the operational state of the node goes to disabled; cleared when the operational state of the node goes to enabled.
+Description Sent if the operational state of the node goes to disabled; cleared when the operational state of the node goes to enabled.

 Default Severity Major

 Event Type processingErrorAlarm

 Probable Cause outOfService (71)

-Alarm Severity Condition <text></text> Corrective Action
+Alarm Severity Condition <text> Corrective Action</text>

 Major Operational state changed to disabled Network element operational state change alarm.
 Operational state is disabled.
 The alarm is cleared when the operational state of the node goes to enabled.
 In IP systems, check for initialization errors - in IP systems the operational state of the node is disabled if the device fails to properly initialize.
 Look for other alarms and Syslogs that might provide additional information about the error.

 Cleared Operational state changed to enabled - -